ororker/cmis-e360/cmis-design.md

 In this situation E360 will respond with the error message `Venue / Time slot is already taken`.
 The java process will then attempt to refresh all the CMIS data for that room and day as described in [Refresh Room & Day Data](#Refresh Room & Day Data).
+During the Refresh Room & Day Data process a record will be written to the table STT_ECHO_DAY_ROOM.

-If after the refresh has been completed the Room/Day data is still in conflict then the STT_ECHO_NOTIFICATION STATUS will be updated to IN-CONFLICT, otherwise it will be set to
+If after the refresh has been completed the Room/Day data is still in conflict then the `STT_ECHO_NOTIFICATION` `STATUS` column will be updated to IN-CONFLICT, otherwise it will be set to REFRESHED.
-REFRESHED.

-If some unexpected error response is received from E360 then the STT_ECHO_NOTIFICATION STATUS will be updated to ERROR and the message returned from E360 will be stored in the MESSAGE column.
+If an unexpected error response is received from E360 then the STT_ECHO_NOTIFICATION STATUS will be updated to ERROR and the message returned from E360 will be stored in the MESSAGE column.
 The time when the notification was processed will also be recorded in the PROCESSED column.

-During the Refresh Room & Day Data process a record will be written to the table STT_ECHO_DAY_ROOM.

 When a notification is processed a check will be made to ensure that the notification record was not created after the last time that a refresh was performed on the target Room and Day.
-If it was then this notification can be ignored and its STT_ECHO_NOTIFICATION STATUS will be updated to OUT_OF_DATE.
+If it was then this notification can be ignored and its STT_ECHO_NOTIFICATION STATUS will be set to OUT_OF_DATE.
 The time when the notification was processed will also be recorded in the PROCESSED column.

 ### Refresh Room & Day Data

-When the Java process attempts to schedule an event in E360 that overlaps with a different event's schedule then E360 will respond with the error `Venue / Time slot is already taken`.
+When the Java function attempts to schedule an event in E360 that overlaps with a different event's schedule then E360 will respond with the error `Venue / Time slot is already taken`.
-We will then consider this Room & Day as being in-conflict and a row will be written to the table STT_ROOM_DAY.
+We will then consider this Room & Day as being in-conflict and a row will be written to the table STT_ECHO_ROOM_DAY.

 The java process will then attempt to reconcile the schedule within CMIS and E360 by:
 1. fetching the events from E360 for that room on that day.
 2. selecting from the CMIS TIMETABLE table the E360 relevant events on that day, excluding those events that are in conflict within the table.
-3. calculating what requests will be required to make the schedule in E360 mirror that calculated in 2.
+3. calculating what requests will be required to make the schedule in E360 mirror that calculated in step 2.
 4. send those requests to E360.
-5. if no api errors occurred and no events were excluded then update the row in STT_ECHO_NOTIFICATION with the status REFRESHED and insert a row into STT_ROOM_DATA with the RESOLVED column containing the current timestamp.
+5. if no api errors occurred and no events were excluded in step 2 then update the row in STT_ECHO_NOTIFICATION with the status REFRESHED and insert a row into STT_ROOM_DATA with the RESOLVED column containing the current timestamp.
 6. if no api errors occurred but events had to be excluded in 2. update the row in STT_ECHO_NOTIFICATION with the status IN_CONFLICT and insert a row into STT_ROOM_DATA with the RESOLVED column NULL.
 7. if api errors occurred while sending the requests, record the errors in STT_ECHO_NOTIFICATION and insert a row into STT_ROOM_DATA with the RESOLVED column NULL.